To Heat or Not To Heat?

 Some questions answered on the dilemma on whether to apply heat or cold to an injury.

-This is a question that I come across a lot here at The Physio Clinic so I thought that researching and writing down a few guidelines might help in the dilemma, hot or not?
+This is a question we come across often here at The Physio Clinic, so we are writing down a few guidelines to help in the dilemma… “should I use heat or ice?”

-Heat and Cold are the two most common pain-relief therapies for muscle and joint pain.
+Hot and cold are the two most common pain-relief therapies for muscle and joint pain.
 They both are advantageous in that they are easy to apply and are inexpensive.

-Which one you use depends on whether the pain is a new one (acute) or one that keeps re-occurring.
+Which one you use depends on whether the pain is a new one (acute) or one that keeps re-occurring (cronic).

 In general a new or acute injury will result in inflammation and possibly swelling (just think of a freshly sprained ankle!).
 Application of ice in the form of an ice pack/bag of peas wrapped in a clean damp cloth will cause vasoconstriction or narrowing of the blood vessels and so decreasing blood flow to the area which reduces pain, muscle spasm and inflammation.
 Applying ice will not stop the inflammatory process as this is necessary to kick start the healing process but it can help to temporarily ease pain.